13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 However, if one of the dogs appears agitated or uncomfortable with the licking, then it’s best to stop them and keep the dogs apart.

 Your dog’s licking behavior can sometimes lead to excessive eye cleaning and irritation.
-It is important to monitor your dogs and make sure that they are not licking each other’s eyes too often or for too long.

 If you notice that one of your dogs is licking the other’s eyes excessively, it may be best to separate them and get professional advice.